caituo27/caituo27.github.io/_posts/2023/11/2023-11-03-how to-use-angulars-new-control-flow-syntax.md

 Pretty easy right?

+### Angular For Loop Additional Properties

 Now, for those of you familiar with the old `*ngFor`, you may be wondering about all of the old properties that we had available like `index`, `first`, `last`, `even`, `odd`, and `count`.

 Well, they all still exist in the new syntax too.
 We just add them much like we did before.

-We use the word let followed by the variable name we want to use, then equals and the name of the value prefixed with a dollar sign.
+We use the word "let" followed by the variable name we want to use, then equals and the name of the value prefixed with a dollar sign.

 ```html
 @for (player of players;